eva-burns/movie-recommender-eb/README.md

 There was a good portion of the data from kaggle I did not use, mainly information about the movies such as cast, crew, keywords from the description, and genre.
 Next steps would be to make a hybrid recommender that incorporates the svd model already made with some of the movie information.
 For example, based on the movies the user gave a high rating for, find movies that other users also liked (SVD).
 Then, find movies that have similar plots, cast, or genre to the movies the user already liked.

 I think incorporating these multiple aspects could make an even more accurate recommender.

+Another note is that the highest recommended movie for User 1 was Beverly Hills Cop III, which is a sequel.
+User 1 has not seen the original movies, so it does not make sense to recommend that movie.
+An adjustment to the recommender should be made to filter out sequels if the user has not seen the movies before it.

 ```python